Best Auto Loan Rates 2024

 Debt-to-Income - The Ratio of how much you make vs how much you owe.

-Ohio auto dealerships have limited input on the final interest rate you pay on an auto loan, but they do have some leeway to adjust rates for their benefit.
+Auto dealerships have limited input on the final interest rate you pay on an auto loan, but they do have some leeway to adjust rates for their benefit.
 When you finance a car through a dealership, they often work with a network of lenders to find you a loan.
 The lender sets a base interest rate (also known as the "buy rate") based on your creditworthiness, loan amount, and other factors.
+Dealers can indeed mark up this rate to increase their profits.
+While the markup is usually capped at a couple percentage points this can add up immensely over the likely multi-year life of your auto loan.
+Getting pre-approved online allows you to secure your rate and help make sure you're not wasting money on an inflated interest rate.